The Association For Prenatal And Perinatal Psychology And Health

 Apppah has specific policy statements.
 For more details on these policies please visit the following pages.

 APPPAH's educational mission is to provide a forum for gathering and sharing scientific and experiential data related to prenatal and perinatal development.
-APPPAH is a non-political entity, whose bylaws, and over 30 years of precedent, do not allow involvement in addressing political or moral questions.
-Like most other educational institutions, APPPAH cannot, and does not, take responsibility for how information is applied, outside of the organization.
+APPPAH is a non-political entity, whose bylaws, and over 30 years of precedent, do not allow involvement in addressing political questions.
+Like most other educational institutions, APPPAH cannot, and does not, take responsibility for how information is applied outside of the organization.
 We do not advocate for any one position on abortion.
 We feel that this is a crucial decision that can only be made by the mother

 In the last 30 years, the APPPAH Community has fundamentally: